borisk47/tailwindcss-fluidify/README.md

 # tailwindcss-fluidify

-A tailwindcssd plugin that provides a utilities for fluid typography and spacing.
+A tailwindcss plugin that provides utilities for fluid typography and spacing.

 ## Installation